bparanj/crystal/programming/pbt/haskell/deriving-type-class-instance.md

 ### Custom Deriving with `DerivingStrategies`

-Recent versions of Haskell introduce `DerivingStrategies`, which give more control over how instances are derived, including using GHC extensions like `GeneralizedNewtypeDeriving`, `DeriveAnyClass`, and `DeriveGeneric`.
+Recent versions of Haskell introduce `DerivingStrategies`, which give more control over how instances are derived,  using GHC extensions like `GeneralizedNewtypeDeriving`, `DeriveAnyClass`, and `DeriveGeneric`.
 This allows for more nuanced control over instance derivation when needed.

 ### Conclusion